BFronz/WeatherDashboard/README.md

 # WeatherDashboard

-Weather application that displays current and 5-day forecasts for multiple saved cities.
+Weather application that displays current and 5-day forecasts for US cities.
 Searched cities are saved.
 OpenWeather API is used to retrieve weather data for cities.
 All weather is up to date often less that 3 hours old.

 ### Installing